SantiagoSES/SantiagoSES.github.io/content/authors/teachingfile/_index.md

     date_start: 2016-07-15
     date_end: 2016-07-26
     summary: |
-      Teaching assistant for a minicourse on tropical geometry.
+      Teaching assistant for the minicourse on tropical geometry.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`